 Premenstrual syndrome (PMS) is a frequent condition that begins five (or more) days before your menstruation.
 Hormones are considered to be responsible for PMS symptoms.

-According to research, while few studies on dizziness with PMS, lightheadedness caused changes in estrogen levels is a frequent PMS symptom.
+According to research, while few studies on dizziness with PMS, lightheadedness caused by changes in estrogen levels is a frequent PMS symptom.

 3- Vestibular System Issues